Table of Contents[Hide][Show]

 High GI foods rapidly effect blood sugar, while low GI foods have a slow digestion and absorption and produce a more gradual rise in blood sugar.
 Below 55 is considered low GI.
 So the lower it is the better and the higher it is the faster it affects blood sugar and the worse it is for you as a diabetic.

-It's difficult to find all the flours isolated for their glycemic index so I've broken this list down into sections for breads (since we commonly eat flour like this), flours, and other.
+It’s difficult to find all the flours isolated for their glycemic index so this list breaks down into sections for breads (since we commonly eat flour like this), flours, and other.

 - Pumpernickel bread 41-46

 - 80% barley bread made via sourdough 53-66

 - Sprouted grain bread 55

 - 80% oat kernel and white flour bread 65